scala/scala3/docs/docs/reference/metaprogramming/inline.md

 ```
 The inlined invocations and the dynamically dispatched invocations give the same results.

-2. Inline methods are final.
+2. Inline methods are effectively final.

 3. Inline methods can also be abstract.
 An abstract inline method can be implemented only by other inline methods.
 It cannot be invoked directly:
 ```scala